OSGeo/OSGeoLive-doc/en/quickstart/pgrouting_quickstart.rst

 If you are running PostgreSQL 9.6+, you can skip the postgis line and do :code:`CREATE EXTENSION pgrouting CASCADE;`

-You can verify your installion by running this:
+You can verify your installation by running this:

 .. code-block:: sql